generation-org/WEB-JAVA/WEB-JAVA-7 - Web Applications Build and Deploy/README.md

 Now that we have a working database for users, we want to store and be able to retrieve more information about people.
 The program should take in initials for a person and their age.
-And you should be able to lookup and retrieve the initials and age of a person.
+You should also be able to lookup and retrieve the initials and age of a person.

 Make sure to write unit tests!